-The third annual PPMtv Inspiration Awards will be held on Thursday April 27, 2017 at 6 pm to recognize three individuals for their contributions toward making the Portsmouth area a stronger, more vibrant place to live and work.
-For 2017, the honorees are Joanne Connolly of the Con Tutti Chorus and Voices From the Heart whose music has touched the seacoast and ports of call worldwide; Liz Forkel whose ‘Spinning Generosity’ has raised funds for such groups as Families First, Dover Children’s Home, Community Toolbox, End 68 Hours of Hunger, NHSPCA, Woman-Aid of Greater Portsmouth, and New Heights; and Ellie Sanderson whose work with the Portsmouth Athenaeum, Pontine, St. John’s Church, The Music Hall, Halycon Music Festival and other groups benefits the greater Portsmouth community in so many ways.
+The third annual PPMtv Inspiration Awards held on Thursday April 27, 2017, recognized three individuals for their contributions toward making the Portsmouth area a stronger, more vibrant place to live and work.
+2017 honorees are Joanne Connolly of the Con Tutti Chorus and Voices From the Heart whose music has touched the seacoast and ports of call worldwide; Liz Forkel whose ‘Spinning Generosity’ has raised funds for such groups as Families First, Dover Children’s Home, Community Toolbox, End 68 Hours of Hunger, NHSPCA, Woman-Aid of Greater Portsmouth, and New Heights; and Ellie Sanderson whose work with the Portsmouth Athenaeum, Pontine, St. John’s Church, The Music Hall, Halycon Music Festival and other groups benefits the greater Portsmouth community in so many ways.

-This event will feature three short videos, each celebrating the individual stories of our honorees and the ways in which they make our community richer.
-The event will be held at PPMtv’s studios at 280 Marcy Street in Portsmouth, NH.
+This event featured three short videos, each celebrating the individual stories of our honorees and the ways in which they make our community richer.
+The event was held at PPMtv’s studios at 280 Marcy Street in Portsmouth, NH.

 Joanne Connolly – Director of Con Tutti Chorus and Voices From The Heart – Joanne brings men and women together in a supportive atmosphere of music and community.
 With over 300 members, the choruses have reached places such as Croatia, Ireland, Cuba, and Puerto Rico.
 There, the choruses have raised money to help causes such as clearing a mine fields, and starting a music program at a school for children at risk.
 Voices from the Heart’s planned trip to South Africa in 2018.
 Joanne has wondered aloud to the music groups about how inspirational and wonderful it is that a concert can grow and develop wings, going from a simple collection of songs to friendships across cultures.
 Joanne gave the singers confidence and enthusiasm.
 Joanne has created a bond that has reached across generations, cultures, and language.
 An Inspiration for the entire Seacoast community.